David Hudnall

 Then partner with a nationwide dental laboratory that offers a completely automated workflow that integrates seamlessly with the digital workflow in your office.
 Stomadent Dental Laboratory has built a reputation of providing high-quality fixed and removable restorations manufactured via CAD/CAM technology at a reasonable price point.
 Because they’re manufactured using an automated workflow by experienced laboratory technicians, your turnaround time is greatly reduced.

+Stomadent supports oral health care by providing high-quality dental restorations that enhance patient outcomes.
 Although we’re not just down the hall, Stomadent Dental Laboratory can be your remote in-house dental lab by offering quality dental appliances and restorations that are precisely milled or printed to fit correctly upon delivery, eliminating the need for time-consuming adjustments.
 All in less time than it takes to make restorations using traditional laboratory methodology.
-See the difference that digital will make for your practice by learning more at our Digital Restorations page.

 Related Posts